x-tools/xtools/docs/development.rst

 * update the version numbers in ``docs/conf.py`` and ``app/config/version.yml``;
 * check the copyright year in ``README.md``, ``docs/conf.py``, and ``app/Resources/views/base.html.twig``;
+* if assets were modified, bump the version number in config.yml under framework/assets/version;
 * update the branch of the stable build status badge in ``README.md``; and
 * update ``RELEASE_NOTES.md`` with any notable new information for the end user.